IPL-UV/pvl8dagans/README.md

 ## Inference Adversarial Domain Adaptation

 Apply the DA transformation[2] to a new Proba-V image.
-A Level2A 333M Proba-V image is required, it can be downloaded from the [VITO portal](http://www.vito-eodata.be/PDF/portal/Application.html)
+A level 2A 333M Proba-V image is required, it can be downloaded from the [VITO portal](http://www.vito-eodata.be/PDF/portal/Application.html).
 By default it uses the pretrained models from the `checkpoints` folder.
 See `--cloud-detection-weights` and `--dagans-weights` attributes.

 ```